pygame-community/pygame-ce/docs/reST/ref/font.rst

       .. ## Font.name ##

+   .. attribute:: stylename

+      | :sl:`Gets the font's stylename.`
+      | :sg:`stylename -> str`

+      Read only.
+Returns the font's style name.

+      .. versionadded:: 2.2

+      .. ## Font.stylename ##

+   .. attribute:: path

+      | :sl:`Gets the font's path or None.`
+      | :sg:`path -> str`

+      Read only.
+Returns the font's path or None if it was loaded from a file like object.

+      .. versionadded:: 2.2

+      .. ## Font.path ##

    .. attribute:: italic

       | :sl:`Gets or sets whether the font should be rendered in (faked) italics.`